Three titles in the last five years- Are Services the new powerhouse in Santosh Trophy? | Goal.com

 In a closely fought encounter, Services managed to edge past Kerala, courtesy of a 63rd strike from Bikas Thapa.
 The win not only helped them progress to the next round from Pool A in the South Zone.
 In the process, they also knocked out Sabbir Ali's Kerala.

 "The win against Kerala gave us the confidence that this can be our year.
 Bengal had already bowed out and now Kerala went out of contention.
-So, we thought that if we can stick to our game plan and with a little bit of luck we can reach the semis at least," said Anustup Sarkar, assistant coach of Services.
+So, we thought that if we can stick to our game plan and with a little bit of luck we can reach the semis at least," said Anustup Sarkar, a member of the team management.

 The team embarked on an unbeaten run and registered a place in the semi-finals after blowing away Meghalaya 5-0.